CurtTimson/curtis-timson/content/post/hosting/201805-hosting-hugo-netlify.md

 +++
-tags = ["hosting", "hugo", "netlify", "continuous-integration", "static-site"] featured = false description = "Step by step tutorial on how to host your Hugo site on Netlify with continuous integration" date = "2018-04-20T00:00:00" share = true image = "images/post/hugo-netlify/hugo-netlify-tn.png" title = "Hosting Hugo on Netlify" slug = "hugo-netlify" author = "Curtis Timson" draft = true menu = "" comments = true
+tags = ["hosting", "hugo", "netlify", "continuous-integration", "static-site"] featured = false description = "Step by step tutorial on how to host your static site on Netlify with continuous integration" date = "2018-05-10T15:40:00" share = true image = "images/post/hugo-netlify/hugo-netlify-tn.png" title = "Hosting Hugo on Netlify" slug = "hugo-netlify" author = "Curtis Timson" menu = "" comments = true
 +++
-Recently I've started migrating my static websites from GitHub Pages hosting over to Netlify.
+Recently I've started migrating my static websites hosting from [GitHub Pages](https://pages.github.com/) to [Netlify](https://www.netlify.com/).

 This article will step through how to host your static website on Netlify and show the benefits provided over using GitHub Pages.
-I'll be using a recent Hugo site I developed as an example of how to migrate.
+I'll be using a recent [Hugo](https://gohugo.io/) site I developed as an example of how to migrate.

-However the majority of this tutorial is relevant for all static site deployments and only the build commands and publish directory will vary dependant on your tech stack.
+However, the majority of this tutorial **is not Hugo specific** and is in fact relevant for all static site deployments.
+Only the build commands and publish directory will vary dependant on your tech stack.

 ## Contents